pranawmishra/deepgram-voice-agent/README.md

-# Voice Agent Function Calling Python Flask Starter
+# Voice Agent Function Calling Python Demo

-This repository serves as a reference implementation for integrating function calling capabilities with Deepgram's Voice Agent API.
+This repository serves as a reference implementation for integrating function calling capabilities with Deepgram's Voice Agent API using Python Flask.
 It demonstrates production-ready patterns for building AI Voice Agent applications with clientside function calling.

 ## Sign-up to Deepgram